#1 - “Hello World!”¶

 Here the

-function using standard Python objects with GIL and another part without GIL, hence efficient for some multi-thread task.
+nogilis not mandatory by the cypclass instance, but would allow having some parts of themain()function using standard Python objects with GIL and another part without GIL, hence efficient for some multi-thread task.
 (More on this in future articles.)Note: after execution of the

-instance is freed automatically.
+main()function, the memory of thehelloinstance is freed automatically.

-Finally, the complete code of helloworld.pyx
+Finally, the complete code of helloworld.pyx:

 """Cython+ example, helloworld (using syntax of march 2022)